Lexus LFR: Everything We Know About The Lexus LFA Successor

 Toyota GR GT3 concept - front

-It’s pretty much an open secret that Toyota is working on a spiritual successor to the legendary Lexus LFA, a front-engined GT car that’ll essentially serve as a homologation special to provide the manufacturer with a base for a new GT3 race car.
+It’s one of the worst-kept secrets in the car industry that Toyota is working on a spiritual successor to the legendary Lexus LFA.
+This new machine will be a front-engined GT car built to serve as a homologation platform for Gazoo Racing’s upcoming GT3 car.

-We know the car’s set to be a front-engined coupe, likely powered by a twin-turbo V8, and that it’s rumoured to be badged as the Lexus LFR, but besides that, details are still murky.
+We know the car is likely to be powered by a twin-turbo V8, and that it’s rumoured to be badged as the Lexus LFR despite earlier suggestions it’d use Toyota branding, but other details are still murky.
 We’ve pieced together everything we know about this mysterious project below.

 The racing version